wavemaker/docs/learn/how-tos/dynamic-data-table-edit.md

 ![insertnewrecord_dynamictable.png](/learn/assets/insertnewrecord_dynamictable.png)

 4. Add the below code.
-Here `svPostEmployee` is the webservice variable that is bound to POST API and `wm_data_json` is the name of the body parameter and `row` is the data that we are inserting into the data table.
+Here `svPostEmployee` is the web service variable that is bound to POST API, `wm_data_json` is the name of the body parameter, and `row` is the data that we are inserting into the data table.

 ```javascript
 Page.employeeTable1Beforerowinsert = function($event, widget, row, options) {